biocatiit/website/content/pages/users_apply.rst

 #.  `Discuss Your Proposed Experiment with Us <{filename}/pages/contact.rst>`_

-    Our facility is very flexible and can accomodate most experiments that fall within our `supported techniques <{filename/pages/about_biocat>`_.
+    Our facility is very flexible and can accommodate most experiments that fall within our `supported techniques <{filename/pages/about_biocat>`_.
     We strongly encourage you to discuss your experiment with the `user liaison <{filename}/pages/contact.rst>`_ for your technique.
 This will save a lot of time assembling and